Harsh16gupta/testing-embedding-model/README.md

-# Testing Transformers.js in Joplin
+## Tested Transformers.js in Joplin(Also tested UMAP and K-Means clustering)

 A quick Joplin plugin I built to see how well Transformers.js runs inside the plugin sandbox.
 Also tested UMAP and K-Means clustering in the same environment to see if the full pipeline works.